Heart: Location and shape

-The human heart is situated in the mediastinum, at the level of thoracic vertebrae T5-T8.
+The human heart is situated in the mediastinum, at the level of thoracic vertebrae T5–T8.
 A double-membraned sac called the pericardium surrounds the heart and attaches to the mediastinum.
-The back surface of the heart lies near the vertebral column, and the front surface known as the sternocostal surface sits behind the sternum and rib cartilages.
+The back surface of the heart lies near the vertebral column, and the front surface, known as the sternocostal surface, sits behind the sternum and rib cartilages.
 The upper part of the heart is the attachment point for several large blood vessels—the venae cavae, aorta and pulmonary trunk.
 The upper part of the heart is located at the level of the third costal cartilage.
 The lower tip of the heart, the apex, lies to the left of the sternum (8 to 9 cm from the midsternal line) between the junction of the fourth and fifth ribs near their articulation with the costal cartilages.

-The largest part of the heart is usually slightly offset to the left side of the chest (though occasionally it may be offset to the right) and is felt to be on the left because the left heart is stronger and larger, since it pumps to all body parts.
+The largest part of the heart is usually slightly offset to the left side of the chest (levocardia).
+In a rare congenital disorder (dextrocardia) the heart is offset to the right side and is felt to be on the left because the left heart is stronger and larger, since it pumps to all body parts.
 Because the heart is between the lungs, the left lung is smaller than the right lung and has a cardiac notch in its border to accommodate the heart.

 The heart is cone-shaped, with its base positioned upwards and tapering down to the apex.
 An adult heart has a mass of 250–350 grams (9–12 oz).
 The heart is often described as the size of a fist: 12 cm (5 in) in length, 8 cm (3.5 in) wide, and 6 cm (2.5 in) in thickness, although this description is disputed, as the heart is likely to be slightly larger.
 Well-trained athletes can have much larger hearts due to the effects of exercise on the heart muscle, similar to the response of skeletal muscle.